 At times EPA takes enforcement action on breaches of state environment protection policies, licences, works approvals, RD&D approvals or notices.

-EPA’s Compliance and Enforcement Policy, released in 2011, provides the framework for when (and how) we will and will not take compliance and enforcement action – it is essentially a rulebook on how EPA will exercise its discretion.
+EPA’s compliance and enforcement policy provides the framework for when (and how) we will and will not take compliance and enforcement action – it is essentially a rulebook on how EPA will exercise its discretion.